zx0r/ResilientNetworkArchitectures/README.md

 **Key Factors**:

 - **Latency to Users**: Geographically closest is often best, but not always if peering is poor.
-- **Political Stability & Censorship Policies of Host Country**: Avoid locating servers in countries known for aggressive internet filtering or cooperation with repressive regimes.
+- **Political Stability & Policies of Host Country**: Avoid locating servers in countries known for aggressive internet filtering or cooperation with repressive regimes.
 - **Network Peering**: Good connections to major internet backbones and specifically to the users' countries.
 - **IP Address "Cleanliness"**: Some regions' IP blocks are more frequently targeted or pre-blocked by services.